General

 Trams first appeared in London in 1860.
 After the horse-drawn tram came cable car trams up Highgate Hill and Brixton Hill and then, finally, the electric tram.
 The plans to remove trams from London had been mooted for years, but they were given a temporary reprieve by the outbreak of the second world war.

-READ ALSO: What is Coop MBA?
+READ ALSO: What is a zero morpheme example?

 Did Sydney ever have trams?